• Recipes

 My family has enjoyed homemade pavs for years now, and I hope it becomes your family favorite too.
 Follow the step by step guide below to your very own homemade light and soft pavs.

-These pavs will melt in your mouth, and trust me, they won’t last long around the dinner table – my family devours these pavs in minutes with homemade bhaji.
+These pavs will melt in your mouth, and trust me, they won’t last long around the dinner table – my family devours these pavs in minutes with homemade bhaji

 Let me know in the comments if you try this recipe.
 Feel free to contact me with any questions or inquiries, and I would be happy to answer them.